CandaceAndrews/QuetzalComics/README.md

-# 💥 Webtoon-Project 💬
+# 💥 Webcomic-Project 💬
-QuetzalComics: Webtoon site where users can upload and read webcomics. <br>
+QuetzalComics: Webcomic site where users can upload and read comics. <br>
 <br>
 Goals for this site:<br>
 - log in and create and account<br>